getreu/tp-note/docs/source/tpnote--manpage.md

 **Register a Flatpak Markdown editor**

-[Flathub for Linux] is a cross platform application repository that works well with Tp-Note.
+[Flathub for Linux] is a cross-platform application repository that works well with Tp-Note.
 To showcase an example, we will add a Tp-Note launcher for the _Mark Text_ Markdown text editor available as [Flatpak package].
 Before installing, make sure that you have [setup Flatpack] correctly.
 Then install